Investor’s Guide to Uniswap: Should You Invest in UNI?

 • Curve Finance: Another specialized DEX focused exclusively on stablecoins like USDT, USDC, DAI, and TUSD.
 Users can stake their stablecoins in liquidity pools or swap between coins on the trading platform.

-• dYdX: Another DEX, dYdX launched in 2017, giving additional options to users in the form of derivative trading.
+• dYdX: Another DEX, dYdX, launched in 2017, giving additional options to users in the form of derivative trading.
 It briefly overtook Uniswap as the top DEX regarding trading volume in September 2021.

 Let’s compare Uniswap’s revenues against the contenders: